-The Discharger shall submit monitoring reports semiannually with the data and information as required in this Monitoring and Reporting Program and as required in WDRs Order No. R5-2015-0131 and the Standard Provisions and Reporting Requirements (particularly Section I: "Standard Monitoring Specifications" and Section J: "Response to a Release").
+The Discharger shall submit monitoring reports semiannually with the data and information as required in this Monitoring and Reporting Program and as required in WDRs Order No. R5-2017-0027 and the Standard Provisions and Reporting Requirements (particularly Section I: "Standard Monitoring Specifications" and Section J: "Response to a Release").
 In reporting the monitoring data required by this program, the Discharger shall arrange the data in tabular form so that the date, the constituents, the concentrations, and the units are readily discernible.
 The data shall be summarized in such a manner so as to illustrate clearly the compliance with waste discharge requirements or the lack thereof.
-Data shall also be submitted in a digital format, such as a computer disk.
+Data shall also be submitted in a digital format.

 Field and laboratory tests shall be reported in each monitoring report.
 Semiannual and annual monitoring reports shall be submitted to the Central Valley Water Board in accordance with the above schedule for the calendar period in which samples were taken or observations made.
-In addition, the Discharger shall enter all monitoring data and monitoring reports into the online Geotracker database as required by Division 3 of Title 27 and Chapter 30, Division 3 of Title 23.
+In addition, the Discharger shall enter all technical reports and monitoring reports required under this Order shall be converted to PDF and uploaded via internet to the State Water Board's GeoTracker database at http://geotracker.waterboards.ca.gov, as specified in California Code of Regulations, title 23, section 3892, subdivision (d) and section 3893.
+Project-associated analytical data shall be similarly uploaded to the GeoTracker database in an appropriate format specified under this Order under a site-specific global identification number.
+Information on the GeoTracker database is provided at: